From the airport to the city centre San Francisco

 Bike, scooters & co San Francisco

-It is possible to get around the city using electric scooters from companies such as Lime and Bird.
-All you have to do is download the applications and flash the code of the vehicle to start.
-You can park your scooter anywhere as long as you don't block traffic.
-Be careful though, the scooter stops by itself if you try to cross the Golden Gate Park.
+It's possible to get around the city using Spin or Lime electric scooters, simply by downloading the app on your smartphone and flashing the vehicle code to get started.
+You can park your scooter anywhere, as long as you don't block traffic.
+Be careful, though: the scooter stops by itself if you try to cross Golden Gate Park.

 With a driver San Francisco

 Cabs operate in the busiest areas of major cities.
-They are metered and charge between US$1 and US$2 for pick-up and at least US$1.20 per mile (1.6 km).
-Don't forget to add an extra charge for luggage and a tip (15-20% of the fare)
+They are equipped with meters and charge $5.00 for pick-up, then $3.95 per mile, and $0.65 per minute of waiting or traffic.
+Don't forget to add an extra charge for luggage and a tip (15-20% of the fare).

 VTC.
-In San Francisco and the Sillicon Valley, Uber and Lyft, both born in the Bay Area, dominate with attractive rates.
+In San Francisco and Silicon Valley, Uber and Lyft, both born in the Bay Area, dominate with attractive rates quoted in advance of the trip.
+To be used via their respective smartphone applications.

 By car San Francisco

-For a stay of less than three months: the French driver's license of more than one year is valid in all states.
-For California, it is preferable to get an international license before leaving.
+For a stay of less than three months: a French driver's license valid for more than one year is valid in all states.
+For California, it's best to get an international license before you leave.
 You must be at least 21 years old (in some cases 25) to rent a car in the United States.
-As soon as the stay exceeds three months, the French license is no longer sufficient and it becomes mandatory to take the driver's license in the state of residence.
-Since the laws are different in each state, it is best to contact the French consulates in the states concerned
+As soon as your stay exceeds three months, your French driver's license is no longer sufficient, and you'll need to take your state driver's license.
+As federal laws differ, it's best to contact the French consulates of the states concerned.

-Renting a car is undoubtedly the ideal solution when traveling with two or more people.
-It is the most flexible way to visit the United States.
-Autonomous, the traveler can get off the beaten track and reach points not served by public transportation.
-Rental rates are generally lower than in Europe, toll roads are rare (although there are a few toll bridges around San Francisco) and fuel is about four times cheaper than in France
+Renting a car is undoubtedly the ideal solution for two or more people.
+It's the most flexible way to visit the United States.
+Autonomous, the traveler can get off the beaten track and reach points not served by public transport.
+Rental rates are generally lower than in Europe, toll roads are rare (although a few toll bridges around San Francisco are quite expensive) and fuel is cheaper than in France.

 At the Golden Gate Bridge, all tolls are collected electronically - in the southbound direction, towards San Francisco - without stopping at the toll booth.
-There are four ways to pay: a FasTrak account, a license plate account, a one-time payment and a toll bill.
+There are four ways to pay: a FasTrak account, a license plate account, a one-time payment and a toll invoice.
 Tolls can be paid by credit card, cash, check or money order, and can be paid online, by phone or in person.
-With a FasTrak account, a badge mounted on the vehicle is automatically read.
-Otherwise, cameras are placed in each toll lane to record the front and rear license plates as the vehicle passes.
-If nothing has been set up, a toll bill will be issued and sent to the vehicle owner
+With a FasTrak account, a vehicle-mounted badge is automatically read.
+Otherwise, cameras are placed in each toll lane to record front and rear license plates as the vehicle passes.
+If nothing has been configured, a toll invoice will be issued and sent to the vehicle owner.

 Accessibility San Francisco

-The United States is one of the best equipped countries to accommodate people with disabilities.
-TheAmericans with Disabilities Act requires that all public places, including hotels, restaurants, theaters and museums, as well as transportation, be wheelchair accessible.
-Many banks have ATMs with Braille instructions.
-Telecommunication companies provide relay operators, accessible through teletypewriter numbers for the hearing impaired.
-All major airlines, Greyhound buses and Amtrak trains offer assistance for people with disabilities.
-Several car rental agencies (e.g. Avis) offer pedal-less cars at no extra cost, which can be reserved in advance.
-The Access-Able Travel Source website (www.access-able.com) is very comprehensive and provides many links.
+The United States is one of the best-equipped countries in the world to accommodate people with disabilities.
+TheAmericans with Disabilities Act requires all public places, including transportation, to be wheelchair accessible.
+All major airlines, Greyhound buses and Amtrak trains offer assistance for the disabled.
+Several car rental agencies (e.g. Avis) offer pedal-less cars at no extra cost, which can be booked in advance.
+The Access-Able Travel Source website (www.access-able.com) offers a comprehensive range of links.